Is Quasar Optical Variability a Damped Random Walk?: Covariance Functions and Analysis Method

 where the power-law index $\alpha > 1$ controls the extent of the covariance tails~(panel $c$ of Figure~\ref{fig:covdemo}).
 In this case, no value of $\alpha$ exactly matches the DRW and placing the break at time scale $\tau$ is reasonable but arbitrary.

 Our goal is simply to estimate a value for the new parameters introduced in each of these models using a Maximum Likelihood~(ML) approach.
-We briefly recap the components of the likelihood function here and refer readers to~\cite{zu2011}, \cite{kozowski2010} and ~\cite{rybicki1992} for details.
+We briefly recap the components of the likelihood function here and refer readers to~\cite{zu2011}, \cite{kozlowski2010} and ~\cite{rybicki1992} for details.
 We model each light curve as

-where $\mathbf{s}(t)$ is the underlying variability signal with covariance matrix $S$\footnote{The entries of $S_{ij}$ are simply the values of the covariance function $S_{ij}=S(\dt_{ij})$, so we have used the same symbol for both}, $\mathbf{n}$ is the measurement uncertainty with covariance matrix $N$, $L$ is a vector with all elements equal to one, and $\mathbf{q}$ is the light curve mean\footnote{The simultaneous fit of $\mathbf{q}$ is important because any constant level of contamination (e.g., host galaxy light) is removed by marginalizing over $\mathbf{q}$.}.
-After optimizing the value of $\mathbf{q}$, the likelihood of the model parameters is
+where $\mathbf{s}(t)$ is the underlying variability signal with covariance matrix $S$,\footnote{The entries of $S_{ij}$ are simply the values of the covariance function $S_{ij}=S(\dt_{ij})$, so we have used the same symbol for both} $\mathbf{n}$ is the measurement uncertainty with covariance matrix $N$, $L$ is a vector with all elements equal to one, and $\mathbf{q}$ is the light curve mean.\footnote{The simultaneous fit of $\mathbf{q}$ is important because any constant level of contamination (e.g., host galaxy light) is removed by marginalizing over $\mathbf{q}$.
+Although we are fitting on log scales, to first order the constant flux contribution can be ``subtracted'' in magnitudes as well.} After optimizing the value of $\mathbf{q}$, the likelihood of the model parameters is

 where $C$ is the overall data covariance $S+N$ and